watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 25: 2017-Jan-27
+**Today's Progress** Having missed my first day yesteday I could have done with more time today.
+As we prepare for [Code The City](http://codethecity.org)'s Chatbot and AI weekend I returned for an hour of working on a SlackBot as a demo for the weekend.
+I decided to use my MP3 album collection as a basis.
+So I am putting the albums in a SQLite database (almost done), then I am going to use the Bot to query it.
+For example, which albums do I have by Sonny Rollins?
+Do I have an album called "Stardust" etc. This builds on teh album lister, below.

+**Thoughts** Soon I will be able to stand in a record shop and ask a bot if I have a certain album.

 ### Day 24: 2017-Jan-25
 **Today's Progress** New file - album_lister.py now working.
 Has test and non-test modes.
 It will run through fie structure, identify folders, pull out the artist and album name, apply Title Case, create a list of Tuples , order that and write that out to a TSV file.
 Rough round the edges with redundant code.
 Runs slowly.
 But works.